 Bosnia qualified for just their second major tournament as an independent nation after defeating both Wales and Italy on penalties in the playoffs in March.
 The team could have qualified without all the drama if not for Austria's 77th-minute equaliser in the final qualifying match.

-The Dragons' only previous appearance at the World Cup finals came in Brazil in 2014, where they exited in the group stage, finishing third in their group and claiming a solitary success over bottom-side Iran.
+The Dragons' only previous World Cup appearance came in Brazil in 2014, where they exited in the group stage despite defeating Iran.

 Qatar

-After hosting the 2022 edition, Qatar advanced to the finals of the World Cup through qualification for the first time, after coming through the AFC route.
+After hosting the 2022 edition, Qatar reached the 2026 finals through qualification for the first time after coming through the AFC route.

-The Maroon One did pick up their first-ever World Cup point in a dramatic 1-1 draw against Switzerland on matchday one of the 2026 World Cup, raising hopes that they could finally make an impact on the global stage.
+Qatar claimed their first-ever World Cup point with a dramatic 1-1 draw against Switzerland on matchday one, raising hopes that they could finally make an impact on football's biggest stage.

 Switzerland

-Switzerland once again qualified for the World Cup finals after topping their World Cup qualifying group, finishing three points clear of runners-up Kosovo.
+Switzerland once again qualified for the World Cup finals after topping their qualifying group, finishing three points clear of Kosovo.

 2026 World Cup Group B group winners and qualification predictions